everyyoga/lemon/README.md

 ```

 ### Running the /examples Folder
-For the examples folder you need a server, otherwise you'll receive a message like 'CORS policy: Cross origin requests are only supported for protocol schemes: http, data, chrome, chrome-extension, chrome-untrusted, https'.
+For the examples folder you'll need a server, otherwise you'll receive a message like 'CORS policy: Cross origin requests are only supported for protocol schemes: http, data, ..'.

 ```
 # example simple server setup